Venom1991/refind-btrfs/README.md

 ```

 Alternatively, there exists a PyPI [package](https://pypi.org/project/refind-btrfs/) but bear in mind that since [libbtrfsutil](https://github.com/kdave/btrfs-progs/tree/master/libbtrfsutil) isn't available on PyPI it needs to be already present in the system site packages (its Python bindings, to be precise) because it cannot be automatically pulled in as a dependency.
 Chances are that it is available for your distribution of choice (search for a package named "btrfs-progs") but you most probably already have it installed as I suppose you are using Btrfs, after all.
-Also, all files found [here](https://github.com/Venom1991/refind-btrfs/tree/master/src/refind_btrfs/data) should be copied to the following locations:
+Also, every file contained in [this](https://github.com/Venom1991/refind-btrfs/tree/master/src/refind_btrfs/data) directory should be copied to the following locations:
 * refind-btrfs script to /usr/bin (or wherever it is you keep your system-wide executables)
 * refind-btrfs.conf-sample as refind-btrfs.conf (without the "-sample" suffix) to /etc
 * refind-btrfs.service to /usr/lib/systemd/system (if you are using systemd and wish to utilize the snapshot directory watching feature)